gwenbiophys/NaiveDynamics.jl/docs/src/tutorial.md

 Next, we instantiated a specification that includes the `critical_distance`.
 This value determines the bounding volume around each 'atom' or point in the `myposition` array.
 Currently, it is also the threshold distance tested against for whether 2 points are close enough to be considered neighbors.

-With a specification and an array of positions, we construct a bvh, along with related and reusable data.
+With a specification and an array of positions, we construct a bvh, along with related reusable data.

 Finally, neighbor traverse will test the overlap of each element of the `myposition` vector in a time efficient way, using the BVH constructed before, and return a list of neighbors.
 This list is a tuple with 3 components: index to first element of `myposition`, index to second element, and the Euclidean distance between them.